Dead Pixel Checker

 How private is browser-based pixel testing?

 Completely private.
-This tool runs entirely client-side using standard HTML, CSS, and JavaScript; the test slides are CSS solid colors and the fullscreen API is the Fullscreen API built into every modern browser.
-There is no camera access, no telemetry, no upload, and no analytics call during the test.
+This tool runs entirely client-side using standard HTML, CSS, and JavaScript; the test slides are solid colors painted onto a canvas and fullscreen uses the Fullscreen API built into every modern browser.
+No camera, microphone, motion sensor, or location permission is ever requested — a hardware tester has no reason to read your sensors, and this one does not.
+There is no telemetry, no upload, and no analytics call during the test, and the optional report is generated and downloaded locally without leaving your device.
 You can verify by opening the browser developer tools, switching to the Network tab, and confirming that no requests fire while you cycle through colors.
 The same code works fully offline once the page is cached, which is useful when you want to test a display in a store before purchase without leaking what model or store you are checking from.